Mob-Anish/Apportion/readme.md

 ![link](https://user-images.githubusercontent.com/75711381/115650796-acaea980-a349-11eb-87b8-16aa600a81c7.PNG)

-- Now you can go to that link and click on the download button and thats it.😎
+- Now you can share that link and the one who receive will visit the link and shall click on the download button and thats it file will be on the receiver end.😎

 ![download-apportion](https://user-images.githubusercontent.com/75711381/115651035-20e94d00-a34a-11eb-838d-accbba0d1302.PNG)

 - Otherwise you can send the link in the form of email to the receiver 📭